snd/hinoki/README.md

 query them.
 resolve automatically.

-Which Problem Is it trying to solve? application structure, testability, complex interdependent async loads

-*link here to the usage examples below*

 hinoki leads to shorter and simpler code in a variety of cases:

 dependency injection

 hinoki can make complex async flows more managable.

-- make computations with many interrelated cache results which are needed multiple times

-services consumed by hinoki are inherently very well testable.

 hinoki is inspired by [prismatic's graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife) and [angular's dependency injection](http://docs.angularjs.org/guide/di).